wlsf82/i-HOPe-im-IN/TestPlan.md

 > The Customers App web application is aimed to our sales people so that they can have access to our customer's contact information.
 >
 > Note: This test plan doesn't cover API tests with tools such as Postman.
-The idea is to test the app end-to-end, ensuring that both the frontend and API works as expected when connected with each oterh.
+The idea is to test the app end-to-end, ensuring that both the frontend and API works as expected when connected with each other.
 >
 > In this docs, every test case is a TC (e.g.: TC1, TC2, TCn).